Skip to main content

 • Lack of energy

 Sharing stress relief techniques with your team is also a good idea.
 This could be a poster with breathing exercises and stretches employees can do at their desks.
-Workplace yoga and meditation classes are growing in popularity as a way to help employees manage stress and anxiety.
+Furthermore, workplace yoga and meditation classes are growing in popularity to help employees manage stress and anxiety.

 • Restlessness